-One of the highlights of CCAP's Community Schools initiative is its renowned, arts-centered, after school model.
+One of the highlights of CCAP's Community School Partnerships is its renowned, arts-centered, after school model.
 By creating reciprocal partnerships between college, community, and schools, CCAP brings the creative experience of arts and engaged learning through a consistent schedule of out-of-school time programming for students and their parents offered on-site at partner schools.

 CCAP also offers programming for parents to help them support their children’s education and meet their own learning goals.
 This includes workshops on college readiness, as well as book clubs, early childhood programs, ESL and GED classes, and resources for parents.